Physics in Neuroscience: Understanding the Brain

 IN BRIEF

-• Neurosciences: study of the organization and functioning of the human brain.
+• Neurosciences : study of the organization and functioning of the human brain.

-• Neural circuits: research on cognitive processes such as memory and reasoning.
+• Neural circuits : research on cognitive processes such as memory and reasoning.

-• Challenges of neurosciences: understanding the mysteries of the human brain and its development.
+• Challenges of neurosciences : understanding the mysteries of the human brain and its development.

-• Physical exercises: can improve cognitive function.
+• Physical exercises : can improve cognitive function.

 The Brain and Its Mysteries

 The brain, as the control center of the nervous system, represents a major challenge for modern science.
-Despite significant advancements in the field of neurosciences over the years, many questions remain unanswered.
+Despite significant advances in the field of neurosciences over the years, many questions remain unanswered.
 The neurobiological processes underlying functions such as perception, reasoning, and memory are still largely unexplored.

-Intersections Between Physics and Neurosciences
+The Intersections Between Physics and Neurosciences

-Physical Tools for Brain Analysis
+The Physical Tools for Brain Analysis

 Implications for Learning and Medicine